Voter purge frenzy after federal protections lifted, new report says

 Breaking News Emails

-After reviewing voter purges nationally from 2012 to 2016, the nonpartisan Brennan Center for Justice found that the mostly southern jurisdictions which had once been required to get changes to voting policies pre-approved by the Department of Justice had higher rates of purging than jurisdictions that were not previously subject to pre-clearance.
+After reviewing voter purges nationally from 2012 to 2016, the nonpartisan Brennan Center for Justice found that the mostly Southern jurisdictions that had once been required to get changes to voting policies pre-approved by the Justice Department had higher rates of purging than jurisdictions that were not previously subject to pre-clearance.

 A key section of the 1965 Voting Rights Act, which was designed to protect minority voters from state disenfranchisement, was struck down by the Supreme Court in 2013, allowing states to begin making changes affecting voting without first getting federal approval.